jg-digital-media/jgdm-100DaysOfCode/work/log/round-7.md

 **Directories:** api | css | java | javascript | nodeJS | php | project_api | python | react | regex | sonic_pi | svg | vue | work
 ___

+## R7D26: Tuesday 24 May 2021

++ **Notes**

+  +  I'm making a Website in Flask and it's starting to take shape!
+Still, a lot to be done.
+But it looks IMO nice to look at.

+  + **Technologies used** - Python, PHP, WordPress, HTML5

 ## R7D25: Monday 24 May 2021

 + **Notes**